Once upon a time, companies had real personalities.

 In an act of desperation he said, “It’s both, OK?
 It’s called a ‘dogcow.’
 Now will you get out of my office?”
 The date was October 15, 1987, and I consider this to be the first use of the term.
 It should be noted that since then a few people (including Ginger herself) have told me that actually the phrase was coined by Ginger Jernigan (ex-DTS, now ROM software) at a meeting of Apple’s Print Shop sometime shortly before that, which very well could be the case.
 Nevertheless it was ZZ who pressed it into common usage, and he certainly was the first person I ever heard use the term.

-I’ve rounded up as many documents as I can about Clarus:
+For some additional reading, I’ve rounded up as many documents as I can about Clarus.
+Happy exploring.

 - Adventures with Clarus (2000)